xhnatiuk/cpsc330/notes.md

 * Use `eli5` to get feature importance of non `sklearn` models and interpret its output.
 * Apply SHAP to assess feature importance and interpret model predictions.
 * Explain force plot, summary plot, and dependence plot produced with shapely values.

+# 13: Feature Engineering

+Better features -> more flexibility, higher score.
+We can get simple and interpretable models.

+If your features i.e. representation is bad, whatever model you build is not going to help.

+> Feature engineering is the process of transforming raw data into features that better represent the underlying problem to the predictive models, resulting in improved model accuracy on unseen data.
+>
+> -Jason Brownlee

+Better features usually help more than a better model.
+Good features ideally:

+* capture most important aspects of the problem
+* allow learning with few examples
+* generalize to new scenarrios

+There is a trade-off between simple and expressive features

+* simple features have a low overfitting risk, but scores might be low
+* more complicated features

+In some domains there are natural transformations to do:

+*

+Feature engineering is super domain specific so it is hard to provide generalized knowledge

+How do we extract parts-of-speech information?
+We use pre-trained models.

+* Popular libraries include: `nltk`, `spaCy`

+If we want to go beyond bag-of-words and incorporate human knowledge in models, we carry out feature engineering.

+Feature Selection

+Increases interpretability: no reason to use more features if it doesn't improve our performance.

+Computation: models fit/predict faster with fewer columns

+Data collection: may be cheaper with fewer features

+How do we select features?

+We can use domain knowledge to discard features.
+We are going to look briefly at three automatic feature selection methods in `sklearn`:

+* Model-based selection
+* Recursive feature elimination
+* Forward selection

+These are related to looking at feature importance

+Model-based selection

+*

+Recursive feature elimination (RFE)

+* build a series of models
+* At each iteration, discard the least important feature according to the model
+* Computationally expenseive

+REF algorithm:

+1. Decide l, the number of features to select
+2. Assign importance to features (i.e. fit and remove lowest magnitude coefficient in regression)
+3. Remove least important feature
+4. Repeat until only k features are remaining

+This is NOT the same as removing the k least important features all at once

+General idea of search and score methods.

+* We try each member of the powerset of our features in an exhaustive search
+* Too computationally expensive

+Forward or backward selection:

+* Also called wrapper methods
+* Shrink or grow feature set by removing or adding one feature at a time
+* Makes the decision based on whether adding/removing the feature improves the CV score or not

+Other ways to search

+* Stochastic local serach

+Warnings regarding feature selection

+* A features relevance is only defined in the context of other features
+  * Adding/removing features can make features relevant/irrelevant
+* If features can be predicted from other features, you cannot know which one to pick
+* Relevance for features does not have to be a causal relationship

+Call peace arch crossing...